alexsaunderswps/User-Guides/finished/markdown_files/vr_headset_initial_setup_guide.md

 **Confirmation code from Meta absent:**
 - Confirmation codes can be delayed by slow or intermittent internet connections
 - Check the **Spam** folder in your email browser
-- Esnure you are looking in the correct email account *(account may have been provided by WPS)*
+- Ensure you are looking in the correct email account *(account may have been provided by WPS)*

 **2FA devices already exist for Meta account**
 - If your Meta account was created by WPS staff it will be prepopulated with 2 - 3 2FA devices